Residues of manifolds: Introduction

-Finally, we specifically give this difference when $M$ is a hypersurface.
-First, we consider the integral of fourth-order symmetric polynomials of the principal curvature $\ka_1,\dots,\ka_4$.
-By Gauss-Bonnet-Chern theorem, the integral of $\ka_1\ka_2\ka_3\ka_4$ is essentially equal to the Euler characteristic of $M$, which is a topological invariant.
+Next we assume further that $M$ is a hypersurface.
+We consider the integral of fourth-order symmetric polynomials of the principal curvature $\ka_1,\dots,\ka_4$.
+By Gauss-Bonnet-Chern theorem, the integral of $\ka_1\ka_2\ka_3\ka_4$ is equal to the Euler characteristic of $M$ up to multiplication by a constant, which is a topological invariant.
 It is known that the integral of the square norm of the Weyl tensor is also conformal invariant.
-We show that there is only one other symmetric fourth-order polynomial of the principal curvatures so that the integral of which is \M invariant.
-If we denote the integral as $Z(M)$, the Graham-Witten energy can be written as a linear combination of two residues $\Res_M(-8)$, $\Res_{M,\nu}(-8)$, the integral of the square norm of Weyl tensor, and $Z(M)$.
+We show that there is only one more symmetric fourth-order polynomial of the principal curvatures so that the integral, which we denote by $Z(M)$, is \M invariant (Subsection \ref{appendix}).
+We express the Graham-Witten energy as a linear combination of $\Res_M(-8)$, $\Res_{M,\nu}(-8)$, the integral of the square norm of Weyl tensor, and $Z(M)$ (Subsection \ref{subsec_Graham-Witten}).

-At the end of this paper, we will present miscellaneous topics and open problems.
-Since the residues are similar to the spectra of the manifold, it is tempting to ask the same question as Kac's problem ``Can one hear the shape of a drum?'' for the residues or meromorphic energy function.
-This is true for round balls and in some cases round spheres (\cite{Onew}), but there are some counterexamples.

-As we have seen, the meromorphic energy functions and their residues are expected to combine several topics of integral geometry and differential geometry, especially the study of quantities obtained by asymptotic expansion, and provide a new perspective and topic in geometry.
+In comparison of some geometric quantities arizing from asymptotic expansion with the residues, we have so far observed the same phenomenon; the first few agree with the residues, but if we go further, they are both linear combination of the same terms, but with different coefficients.

-We use the Einstein convention, namely the summation is taken for all the suffices that appear in pairs in each term, when there is no fear of confusion.
+We use the Einstein convention, namely the summation is taken for all the indices that appear in pairs in each term, when there is no fear of confusion.
 We assume that manifolds are smooth in this paper for the sake of simplicity.

-{\bf Acknowledgement}: The author thanks Professor Hiroshi Iriyeh for the question of the conformal invariance of the residues and Professor Kazuki Hiroe for helpful suggestions on complex analysis.
+{\bf Acknowledgement}: The author thanks Professor Hiroshi Iriyeh for the question of the conformal invariance of the residues, Professor Kazuki Hiroe for helpful suggestions on complex analysis, and Professor Yuya Takeuchi for the explanation of Graham-Witten invariant.
 He also thanks Professors Kazuo Akutagawa and Takashi Kurose for helpful comments.